-Blue Lights season 3: plot, cast and everything we know
+Blue Lights season 3: plot, cast, trailer and more

-The BBC has confirmed Blue Lights season 3 is officially in the works (hurrah!) and two new faces will be joining the hit Belfast-based cop show.
+The BBC has confirmed Blue Lights season 3 will soon be on our screens, with two new faces joining the hit Belfast-based cop show.

 Cathy Tyson (Boiling Point) and Michael Smiley (Bad Sisters) will both play new characters in the highly-anticipated third series and producers have also shared some tantalising plot details.